gaepdit/gaepdit.github.io/web-apps/use-web-deploy.md

 ## Publishing

 To publish your website, select the desired profile in the Publish toolbar dropdown, and click the globe icon.
-You will then be requested to enter your user name and password. *Note: Enter your SEI server credentials, not your SOG credentials.*
+You will be requested to enter your user name and password. *Note: Enter your SEI server credentials, not your SOG credentials.*

 ![Screenshot of Visual Studio Publish toolbar with Publish Web button highlighted](img/web-deploy-vs-step-5.png)